 The problem is staggering, but fortunately the solution is simple.
 Keep software up-to-date and have a recovery plan.
 How you implement the plan is up to you, but you need a plan.
-Whether you subscribe to our maintenance package and have our techs do it for you or you prefer to do it in-house, we recommend the following to ensure your site stays online and that you’re prepared should the unfortunate happen:
+Whether you subscribe to our maintenance package and have our techs do it for you or if you prefer to do it in-house, we recommend the following to ensure your site stays online and that you’re prepared should the unfortunate happen:

-Check for updates at minimum twice per month
+Check for updates weekly

 Use an uptime monitoring service

 Have recent backups and store them at a separate location

 Continuously scan your site for malware and vulnerabilities

 Check For Updates

 It seems like every month there’s another security update for your computer’s browser, word processor, spreadsheet program, or accounting software.
 Hackers are constantly finding ways to compromise software.
 Your website is no different.
 You should be checking at least once per week for WordPress and plugin updates.

 When a website goes down completely, it no longer responds to browser requests.
 There are services available that check your site routinely and if the server doesn’t respond, you get an email notification that the site is down.
 Getting a notification is not the time to worry, it’s time to investigate.
 If it comes in at 3am it could simply be a scheduled server maintenance.